Crystals in Urine: Symptoms, Causes & Types of Crystals

 • Triple phosphate crystals: These are found in alkaline urine and are made-up of phosphate, magnesium and ammonia.
 High levels of this crystal can be a sign of cystitis or a hypertrophic prostate.

-Some liver disease can also be detected through the presence of crystals in the urine, like tyrosine, leucine, billirubin, cystine, and ammonium biurate.
-Leucine crystals, for example, can be sign of cirrhosis or viral hepatitis, which require further testing to confirm.
+Some liver diseases can also be detected through the presence of crystals like tyrosine, leucine, billirubin, cystine, and ammonium biuratein the urine.
+Leucine crystals, for example, can be sign of cirrhosis or viral hepatitis.
+However, these condition require further testing to confirm them